vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

     for line in fileHandle:
         print(line)
 ```
-This method is often used as it results in cleaner syntax.
+This method is often used as it does not require you to keep track of the open file in your mind, as well as clearer syntax.

 ## 9.3 Writing a file
 Writing a file is very similar, except that you have to let Python know you are writing this time by adding the `'w'` parameter in the `open()` function.
 Actually Python needs two arguments, however it assumes that if you only give one parameter (the file that it has to read), the other one is `'r'` which stands for *reading* mode.